magentabusiness/magentabusiness.github.io/_includes/templates/install/gcp/http-lb.md

-Configure HTTP(S) Load Balancer to access web interface of your ThingsBoard instance.
+Configure HTTP(S) Load Balancer to access web interface of your IoT Hub instance.
 Basically you have 3 possible options of configuration:

 * http - Load Balancer without HTTPS support.
 Recommended **for development.**
   The only advantage is simple configuration and minimum costs.
 May be good option for development server but definitely not suitable for production.
 * https - Load Balancer with HTTPS support.
 Recommended **for production.** Acts as an SSL termination point.
   You may easily configure it to issue and maintain a valid SSL certificate.
 Automatically redirects all non-secure (HTTP) traffic to secure (HTTPS) port.
-* transparent - Load Balancer that simply forwards traffic to http and https ports of the ThingsBoard.
+* transparent - Load Balancer that simply forwards traffic to http and https ports of the IoT Hub.
 Requires you to provision and maintain valid SSL certificate.
   Useful for production environments that can't tolerate the LB to be an SSL termination point.

 See links/instructions below on how to configure each of the suggested options.